 If you’re interested in being a part of our projects and sharing your story with us, use our Contact form to message us, a member of our team will reach out to you to start the conversation.
 Environmental injustice and climate impacts affect us all in different ways.
 Below are some areas we keep a close eye on for potential future projects:

-- Climate Impacts: New Orleans Floods, Wildfires in the US (both Southwest and Southeast), Miami King Tides, Drought, and Lyme Disease: Climate Fueled
+Climate Impacts: New Orleans and Sea Level Rise, Wildfires in the US (both Southwest and Southeast), Drought and Water Management, and Lyme Disease: Climate Fueled

-- Pollution: Florida's Toxic Algae Bloom, Deepwater Horizon Impacts, the Deadzone in the Gulf of Mexico, any oil pipeline / well spills, Pennsylvania’s Fracked Water, PFOA, Flint Water Crisis and any Lead Water Crisis, and Water Pollution
+Pollution: Deepwater Horizon Impacts, the Deadzone in the Gulf of Mexico, any oil pipeline / well spills, Pennsylvania’s Fracked Water, PFOA/PFAS, Flint Water Crisis and any Lead Water Crisis, and Water Pollution